foundry-vtt-community/wiki.js/development/api/helpers.md

 #### [selectOptions](https://foundryvtt.com/api/classes/client.HandlebarsHelpers.html#selectOptions)

-The `selectOptions` Handlebars helper is provided by Foundry for more easily building the list of options in a drop-down list.
+The `selectOptions` Handlebars helper is provided by Foundry for more easily building the list of options in a `select` element.
 This is typically used in actor and item sheets, for offering the selection of one option among multiple.
+It can also be used in a `multi-select` element for choosing multiple options.

 The helper takes an object of values and labels (either labels to use as-is or localization strings) and generates the proper sequence of `<option>` HTML elements for them.